Dili: Destruction, reconstruction, and Indonesian rule

+Growth under UN rule and independence

-Dili's continued to grow under UN rule.
+Dili continued to grow under UN rule.
 As Indonesian infrastructure investment outside of Dili was not replicated by the UN government, leaving it to deteriorate, population growth was driven in part due to internal migration from these areas to the city.
 Housing left abandoned by Indonesians in 1999 was occupied by squatters.
 This was most common in the western areas of the city.
 Most inward migration during this period was from eastern areas of the country.
 Population growth combined with a poor economy led to an increase of urban poverty and unemployment, especially amongst youth.
-This was despite the city reaping 80% of the economic benefits of reconstruction efforts; 65% of direct jobs created by the UN were in Dili, a figure which rose to 80% when including indirect jobs.
+This was despite the city reaping 80% of the economic benefits of reconstruction efforts; 65% of direct jobs created by the UN were in Dili, a figure that rose to 80% when including indirect jobs.

 Following the beginning of UN rule, the population of Dili grew by over 10% annually.
-This was a result of both rural-urban migration, and a baby boom driven by the country having highest fertility rate in the world.
-By 2004, the population had reached 173,541 people, with unemployment at 26.9% overall, and 43.4% for men aged 15-29.
+This was a result of both rural-urban migration, and a baby boom driven by the country having the highest fertility rate in the world.
+By 2004, the population had reached 173,541 people, with unemployment at 26.9% overall, and 43.4% for men aged 15–29.
 Around half of employment for these young men was informal.
+In 2005 a new urban master plan was developed by a group based in the Faculty of Architecture of the Technical University of Lisbon.
 Issues with food security reoccurred periodically throughout the early years of independence.
+From 1990 to 2014, agricultural use of the flat land around Dili is thought to have decreased by around 40%, replaced by horticulture and aquaculture in the east and by urban areas in the west.
+Wetlands have also further decreased, drained and built upon.

 By 2006, Dili produced half of the country's non-oil GDP.
 It was also receiving two-thirds of government expenditure, and 80% of goods and services.
 However, economic benefits were distributed unequally.
 1999 saw the end of Indonesian subsidises of core food products, which alongside infrastructure destruction led to rapid inflation.
 Under UN rule, the use of the US dollar and the purchasing power of international organisations led to price increases.
 Together, these factors led to extremely high costs of living.
 Electricity cost four times as much as it did in Indonesia, averaging $15 per household.
 Telecommunications and petrol similarly grew in price compared to Indonesia.
 By 2006 Dili had the eighth-highest living costs of any city in Asia, despite the country's having Asia's lowest GDP.
 At this point, the city had around 300 youth groups, some of which were involved in the informal economy.
-These groups, driven by unemployment, were often connected to former guerillas and current politicians.
+These groups, driven by unemployment, were often connected to former guerrillas and current politicians.
 Many developed identities reflecting the regional origins of their members, especially with regards to the broad distinction between those from the east and those from the west.